Find Grad Schools

 8 Yearly Graduations

 San Francisco State University comes in at #14 on our list of the most popular colleges offering master's degrees in gerontology.
 Each year, around 27,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The gerontology program at San Francisco State University awarded 8 master's degrees during the 2020-2021 school year.
-About 75% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 8 people received their master's degree in gerontology from SFSU.
+Around 70% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 8 Yearly Graduations

 University of Nebraska at Omaha comes in at #14 on our list of the most popular colleges offering master's degrees in gerontology.
-Each year, around 15,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,344 per year, while in-state graduate students, on average, pay $6,138 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to gerontology majors at UNOMAHA.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+During the most recent year for which we have data, 8 people received their master's degree in gerontology from UNOMAHA.
+Of these students, 100% were women and 14% were members of underrepresented racial-ethnic groups.

 #16